j-geuter/SinkhornNNHybrid/README.md

 # Reproduce Results

 ## Test Data
 The folder `Data` contains all four test datasets used in the paper: 'random', 'teddies', 'MNIST' and 'CIFAR'.
-If you wish to produce your own test datasets, you can do so using the `generate_dataset_data` function in the `datacreation` file.
+If you wish to produce your own test datasets, you can do so using the `generate_dataset_data` function in `datacreation.py`.
-You can then load all test datafiles with the `load_data` function from `datacreation`:
+You can then load all test datafiles with the `load_data` function from `datacreation.py`:

 ```python
 testdata = [load_data('Data/random.py'), load_data('Data/teddies.py'), load_data('Data/MNIST.py'), load_data('Data/CIFAR.py')]
 ```

 ## Creating a Model
-If you run the `DualOTComputation` file, it will automatically create a fully trained model `d` using the same approximator and generator used for all experiments in the paper.
+If you run `DualOTComputation.py`, it will automatically create a fully trained model `d` using the same approximator and generator used for all experiments in the paper, which are saved in the `Models` folder.
 If you wish to create and train your own model, you can do so using the `DualApproximator` class in that file.
 E.g., to create and train a model on 10,000 unique training samples over 5 epochs, run: